awslabs/aws-groundstation-eos-pipeline/README.md

 ##  Create the IPOPP Instance CloudFormation Stack

-**Note:** before continuing, subscribe to the *CentOS 7 (x86_64) - with Updates HVM* product in the Marketplace by clicking [here](https://aws.amazon.com/marketplace/server/configuration?productId=b7ee8a69-ee97-4a49-9e68-afaee216db2e&ref_=psb_cfg_continue)
+**Note:** before continuing, subscribe to the *CentOS 7 (x86_64) - with Updates HVM* product in the Marketplace by clicking [here](https://aws.amazon.com/marketplace/server/configuration?productId=b7ee8a69-ee97-4a49-9e68-afaee216db2e&ref_=psb_cfg_continue) You just have to click the Accept Terms orange box.

 Create a CFN stack using the template: ipopp-instance.yml.
+Follow the same procedure as for the aqua-rt-stps.yml file.
+Do not edit the ipopp-instance.yml file manually!
 Enter parameters as follows:

 **Important Note** The IP address or range you enter into the SSHCidrBlock parameter will have access to SSH on port 22.
 Adding large address ranges such as 0.0.0.0/0 will allow any IP address to access the port and should not be done.